This post will show you the best shower niche height as well as the best shower niche placement horizontally on the shower wall.

 Another important consideration is whether children will be using the shower.
 If so, you might want to find the “happy medium” between an ideal adult height and a height suitable to your children.

 Perhaps you should install your shower niche low enough to double as a shower foot niche for shaving your legs?
-There may not be a lot of you guys out there with this priority, but most women consider it quite useful. 🙂
+There may not be a lot of guys out there with this priority, but most women might consider it quite useful. 🙂

 Shower Niche Height Cautions